Medical questions & health advice by licensed doctors

-"Can one ovulate if both fallopian tubes are blocked?
+"Can one ovulate if both fallopian tubes are blocked?"

 Is it possible for a woman whose fallopian tubes are both blocked or scarred to ovulate normally?
 I've been trying to understand this since my obgyn said that I have pretty extensive fallopian tube damage - which is strange because my ovulation doesn't seem that abnormal.
 What's going on here?

 The job of the fallopian tubes it to catch an ovulated ovum from the ovary, stage the fertilization with a sperm, and transport the embryo down to the uterus for implantation.
 Thus even with fallopian tube damage, you should have normal ovulation since that is controlled by the ovaries and not the fallopian tubes.
 Symptoms of a abnormal ovulation include menstrual cycle variability including short an along periods and missed periods.
 Syndromes that cause abnormal ovulation include polycystic ovarian syndrome.
 I suggest that you schedule an another appointment with your OBGYN, especially if you are considering getting pregnant soon.
 You need to understand completely the condition you have in your fallopian tubes so that you know if you will have trouble getting pregnant some day.
 You also will want to know if you are at risk for any additional pregnancy complications if you do get pregnant.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.